Implement a significant grocery bill cut while still enjoying healthy, homemade meals with our tips on how to shop for savings.

 We all would love to spend a little bit less, and one easy way to do that is to cook more meals at home.
-If you learn to cook with fresh ingredients, you’ll likely spend less on your meals than an average of $12.75 per person when eating out.
+If you learn to cook with fresh ingredients, you’ll spend less on your meals than an average of $12.75 per person when eating out.
 And a bonus to saving more money with home-cooked meals?
 You’ll also be living a healthier life!

-Most of us throw a lot of money into the trash through bad grocery shopping habits – shopping without a list, shopping while hungry (yes, we buy more when we’re hungry!), or being tricked by a deal.
-Just because it’s on sale doesn’t mean you should buy it.
-In some cases, you’ll see the larger size on sale and the smaller size not.
-Unless you’re throwing a football party and making a huge 7-layer dip for the NFL, do not buy the gallon container of sour cream because “it seems like a better deal.”
-Whenever you throw something away, pretend it’s cold hard cash, and I’m sure you’ll be less tempted at the store.
+Bad grocery shopping habits lead us to throw a lot of money away, like shopping without a list, shopping while hungry (yes, we do buy more when we’re hungry!), or being enticed by a tempting sale.
+Just because there’s a deal doesn’t mean you should jump on it.
+Often times, you’ll see a larger size on sale and a smaller size at a regular price.
+Unless you’re throwing a party and making a huge 7-layer dip, do not buy the gallon container of sour cream because “it’s a better deal.”

 We know what we just said about not getting tempted by sale prices, but hear us out!
 Discounts and some sales can be great, so take advantage of the specials that are unique to a store when it makes sense.
-For example, our local Sprouts has double sales days on Wednesdays where twice the amount of items are on sale.
+For example, our local Sprouts has Double Sales Days on Wednesdays where twice the amount of items are on sale.
 This increases the likelihood that some pantry items we need will be on sale, so make sure to make a list of what you actually need and buy no more than a month’s worth (yep, put Tips #1 and #3 to good use here!).
-Your grocery store might also offer store coupons, which is way less painful than managing hundreds of item-specific coupons.
-Take a little time to research your grocery store to see what store level specials they run.
+Your grocery store might also offer store coupons, which is way less painful than managing fistfuls of item-specific coupons.

 Guide on What to Buy Organic